 Mixed breed dogs tend to be healthier, better behaved, they live longer and are just as able to perform the duties of pure bred dogs – such as bomb and drug sniffing, search and rescue and guiding the blind.
 There are millions of loving and healthy mixed breed dogs sitting in shelters, who are desperately searching for a new home.
 One of the country’s most famous movie dogs is Benji, is a mixed breed Terrier.

-So please visit your local shelter and find a new friend!
+So please visit your local shelter on National Mutt Day and find a new friend!
 If you can’t adopt a mixed breed friend on July 31st or December 2nd, please donate at least $5 to your local animal shelter, as they all need financial assistance and every dollar counts!
 You can also volunteer to walk a dog, donate food and other supplies needed to your local animal shelter or make a donation in the memory of a loved dog who has crossed the Rainbow Bridge.